Hare Krishna Store

 TRANSLATION

-Arjuna inquired: O my Lord, by what symptoms is one known who is transcendental to those modes?
+Arjuna inquired: O my dear Lord, by what symptoms is one known who is transcendental to those modes?
 What is his behavior?
 And how does he transcend the modes of nature?

 PURPORT